leigh-hackspace/website-hugo/content/visit.md

 ### Car Parking

-The mill has a large gravel public car-park and additional overflow areas.
+The mill has a large gravel public car park and additional overflow areas.
 Parking is free but may become busy during popular times.
 The car park is open from **8 am** until **10 pm**, if you are visiting outside of these hours then it is recommended you park elsewhere.
 Please, **do not park on Park Lane**, as this is residents-only parking.

 ## Travelling by bike